gvwilson/thirdbit/fiction/beneath-coriandel/index.md

 head with all the vigor of a washerwoman beating stains out of cotton.
 When I was young, it would have been considered vulgar for a woman of my station to walk rather than ride in a sedan chair.
-The emira-that-was set a fashion for it, though, and I myself have always found it invigorating---it gives one time to think.
+The emira-that-was set a fashion for it, though, and I myself have always found it invigorating—it gives one time to think.

 I certainly thought about many things during the walk home from Shau Sheu's.
 As